-On the other hand, the legal instrument for the protection of collective interests is Group Action.
+On the other hand, the legal instrument for the protection of collective interests is Group Actions.
 These are representative proceedings brought by a representative organisation on behalf of its members.
 A typical example is laid down under Article 140 of the Consumer Code.
-According to the aforesaid Article, consumer associations are allowed to bring claims on behalf of their members asking for the cessation of unlawful conduct and the removal of the relevant effects.
+According to the aforesaid Article, consumers associations are allowed to bring claims on behalf of their members asking for the cessation of unlawful conduct and the removal of the relevant effects.
 Therefore, the injunctive relief is the only collective judicial protection available.
-Other examples are: Article 2601 of the Italian Civil Code, which relates to the suppression of unfair practices; Article 18 of the Workers Statute, which regulates the protection of employee rights; and Article 18 of the Law No 349/1986, which deals with protection from environmental damage.
+Other examples of Group Actions are: Article 2601 of the Italian Civil Code, which relates to the suppression of unfair practices; Article 18 of the Workers Statute, which regulates the protection of employee rights; and Article 18 of the Law No 349/1986, which deals with protection from environmental damages.

-Finally, the action aimed at protecting "homogeneous individual interests" is "Class Action" ("Azione di Classe") introduced by Article 140bis of the Consumer Code by Law No. 244 of 24th December 2007, and subsequently amended by Law No. 99 of 23th July 2009, and Law No. 27 of 24th March 2012.
-The "Class Action" mechanism allows class members and/or consumers to join the proceedings already brought by the principal plaintiff in order to obtain either compensation for damage or restitution for undue payments.
+Finally, Class Action is the action aimed at protecting "homogeneous individual interests" and has been introduced by Article 140bis of the Consumer Code by Law No. 244 of 24th December 2007, and subsequently amended by Law No. 99 of 23rd July 2009, and Law No. 27 of 24th March 2012.
+The Class Action mechanism allows class members and/or consumers to join the proceedings already brought by the principal plaintiff in order to obtain either compensation for damage or restitution for undue payments.